prathameshpc14/Rock-Paper-Scissors-Game/README.md

-# RockPaperSeasorGame
+# python source code of Rock Paper Scissors Game
-Rock Paper Seasor Game using python in this py project random module is used
+In this py project random module is used